 SPECIAL PROVISIONS TO GISB BASE CONTRACT

-AES NEWENERGY, INC., a Delaware corporation (“AESNE”) and _____________ (“Counterparty”) hereby agree effective as of the ______ day of _______________, 2001, to the following Special Provisions (“Special Provisions”) to the GISB Base Contract for Short-Term Sale and Purchase of Natural Gas (“Base Contract”).
-These Special Provisions hereby modify, supplement and amend the Base Contract dated and effective as of _________________, ____.
+AES NEWENERGY, INC., a Delaware corporation (“AESNE”) and ENRON NORTH AMERICA CORP. (“Counterparty”) hereby agree effective as of the ______ day of _______________, 2001, to the following Special Provisions (“Special Provisions”) to the GISB Base Contract for Short-Term Sale and Purchase of Natural Gas (“Base Contract”).
+These Special Provisions hereby modify, supplement and amend the Base Contract dated and effective as of _________________, 2001.
 The Base Contract, as modified by these Special Provisions, shall apply to all confirmed transactions between the Parties for the purchase and sale of Gas (each a “Transaction”).
 All capitalized terms not otherwise defined herein shall have the meaning set forth in the Base Contract.

-[]

-Section 1.2 of “Oral Transaction Procedure” is modified by inserting the phrase “as soon as practicable” after the phrase “Confirming Party shall” and before the phrase “, and the other party may,” in the fifth sentence thereof.

-Section 1.3 of “Purpose and Procedures” is modified by deleting the last sentence thereof in its entirety and replacing it with the following sentence in lieu thereof:

-“In the event of a conflict among the terms of (i) a Transaction Confirmation that is fully executed or that is deemed to be fully executed by the passage of the Confirm Deadline without objection from the receiving party, (ii) a recorded conversation, (iii) the Special Provisions, (iv) the Base Contract, and (v) these General Terms and Conditions, the terms of the documents or the recorded conversation, as the case may be, shall govern in the priority listed in this sentence.”
+[The recital above is unnecessary as it is in the special provision section of Enron’s GISBY.]

+[We would prefer to leave the recital in place since it is our policy to execute and sign the Special Provisions as well as the GISB.
+AESNE]

+“As soon as practicable” is unacceptable because Enron requires a maximum of 48 hours on confirmations (see 1st paragragph of Special Provision A).

+[Under GISB, the deadline is 5pm on the 2nd day after a transaction.
+We were attempting to clarify that Confirms should be sent as soon as practicable rather then waiting until the last minute.
+AESNE]

+Enron prefers to use our language listed in the GISB special provisions.

+[We would prefer to keep this provision as it indicates that “(ii) recorded conversation” has more priority than the GISB or its Special Provisions – this seems to agree with your own emphasis on the recorded (oral) agreement.

+Your Special Provision is problematic to us because it does not allow any other evidence to be considered.
+If there is no clarity of the oral agreement, then your provision would leave the Parties unable to use “any evidence that clearly resolves the differences.”
+AESNE]

 3. Section 2.1, “Base Contract” is modified by inserting the phrase “, as modified by the Special Provisions,” after the word “contract” and before the word “executed”.

+We agree to section 2.1.

 4. Section 2.6, “Contract” is modified by inserting the words “as modified by the Special Provisions” between the words “Base Contract” and “and (ii)”.

+We agree to Sectoin 2.6.

 5. Section 4.1 of “Transportation, Nominations and Imbalances” is modified by deleting the first sentence in its entirety and replacing it with the following sentence in lieu thereof:

+We agree to the following provision.

 “Seller shall have the sole responsibility for transporting the Gas to the Delivery Point(s) and for delivering such Gas at a pressure sufficient to meet the minimum operating pressure of the Receiving Transporter to effect such delivery but not to exceed the maximum operating pressure of the Receiving Transporter.”